medic/cht-docs/content/en/hosting/analytics/environment-variables.md

 | `COUCHDB_PORT`            | `5984`                                                | Port of the CouchDB instance                                                                                                 |
 | `COUCHDB_SECURE`          | `false`                                               | Is connection to CouchDB instance secure?                                                                                                  |

-{{% alert title="Note" %}}
-If `CHT_PIPELINE_BRANCH_URL` is pointing to a private GitHub repository, you'll need an access token in the URL.
-Assuming your repository is `medic/cht-pipeline`, you would replace  `<PAT>`  with an access token: `https://<PAT>@github.com/medic/cht-pipeline.git#main`.
-Please see [GitHub's instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) on how to generate a token.
-If you create a fine-grained access token you need to provide read and write access to the [contents](https://docs.github.com/en/rest/authentication/permissions-required-for-fine-grained-personal-access-tokens?apiVersion=2022-11-28#repository-permissions-for-contents) of the repository.
-{{% /alert %}}